-You may notice that your air plant also has a slight browning on its leaf tips.
+You may notice that your air plant also has a slight browning on its leaf tips, like this Tillandsia ionantha on the picture.
 This could be an indication of too much light or too little water.
 You can carefully trim away these browning tips without harming the plants.
 It is not uncommon for air plants, like all living plants, to have a broken or damaged leaf here and there.
 These plants are still perfectly healthy.
-You can also remove the roots of an air plant because the plant doesn't need them for living and it might look more aesthetic without them.

 A good rule of thumb: don’t trim the air plant leaf straight across, but instead tilt the scissors and trim at an angle for a more natural look.